About the department

 Have you ever wondered how the physical world works on the most fundamental level?
 How matter, energy and fields interact?
 If so a physics degree at Concordia will give you the tools to answer these questions while you build a strong capacity for abstract thinking and problem solving.
 These skills will serve you well whether you continue to work in research or industry.

 A convivial environment with hands-on study

-The Department of Physics at Concordia provides one of the most convivial environment for study and research within a traditional university campus, the Loyola campus, with an emphasis on good student-faculty interaction.
+The Physics Department at Concordia provides one of the most convivial environments for study and research within a traditional university campus, the Loyola campus, with an emphasis on good student-faculty interaction.
 Undergraduate students are encouraged to actively participate in labs and research groups, giving students the opportunity to learn fundamental skills that will be valuable for various work settings.
-The highly attractive Co-op program, unique among English language universities in Quebec, also offers undergraduates the opportunity to acquire hands-on experience with potential employers during the course of their study.
+The highly attractive Co-op program, unique among English language universities in Quebec, also offers undergraduates the opportunity to acquire hands-on experience with potential employers during the course of their studies.

 Numerous career options for undergraduates and graduates